sloppyjuicy/cogniassist-docs/docs/settings-ml.md

 ---

 If the bot is unable to answer the user's query, it offers a  fallback response.
-To classify the user query confidently, you need set the threshold limit for intents and small talks.
+To classify the user query confidently, you need to set the threshold limit for intents and small talks.

 Click the **Machine Learning** option from the left side menu of the screen.
 It displays the following screen.